 ED327 Creative Arts.
 3 hours.
 This course is designed to encourage observation, expression, and appreciation through creative activity while exploring music, drama, visual arts, and movement.
 Applied laboratory experiences are included.
 This course includes a minimal amount of clinical experiences.
 Prerequisites: ED103 and concurrent enrollment in ED326.
 Spring.

 ED329 Emergent Language.
 2 hours.
 Examination of the oral and written language development of the young child.
 Factors that facilitate or inhibit language development will be discussed.
 Attention will be given to the sampling, analysis, and evaluation of a language user.
-Prerequisite: ED103.
+Prerequisite: ED103, EN211, or permission of instructor.
 Fall.

 ED330 Curriculum Methods and Materials in Early Childhood Education.
 2 hours.Introduction to various curriculum models for children aged three years through eight years.
 Early childhood education is explored from an historical and philosophical perspective.
 Current issues in the field are discussed.
 Prerequisites: ED103 and concurrent enrollment in ED331.
 Fall.